Chapter 20. Endocrine System

 ○ Example 2.
 Goiter (Thyroid Enlargement): Reduced iodine intake → ↑ hypothalamic stimulation → Enlarged thyroid gland

-○ Iodine is abundant in iodized salt or seaweed but deficient in endemic areas
+○ Iodine is abundant in sea salt and seaweed but deficient in rock salt.

 ④ Hypothyroidism